| Looking back to the history of Zen, we can

 societies.
 If we want the impact to grow, additional steps are

+necessary.
 Most important seems to me the

 authorization of many (!) more women as teachers.
 The teaching of